HBAG Licensing Information

 9. Consumers may file a complaint against a licensed contract online via the Board’s website at

 www.sos.ga.gov/plb/ , or by submitting a written complaint to the Board office.
 Keep in mind that the Board can only address issues in which there was a violation of state law(s) or board rule(s).
 The Board considers all complaints which are filed.
 Should the Board determine that a complaint is valid, it may choose to take disciplinary action against the licensee which may include a private or public action including probation, suspension or revocation of the license.
-There may be limited recourse for complaints filed against contractors who handled projects prior to July 1, 2008 as this was the date that the law became effective.
+There may be limited recourse for complaints filed against contractors who handled projects prior to

 10. The following are some examples of what you may want to avoid: